Diabetes Mellitus Type 2 In Children

 - Medical alert identification: Make sure your child always wears medical alert jewelry or carries a card that says he has diabetes.
 Ask your child's caregiver where to get these items.

-- Talk to officials at your child's school: Make sure your child's teachers know he has diabetes.
-Provide instructions about what to do if your child has symptoms of high or low blood sugar levels at school.
+- Talk to officials at your child's school: Make sure your child's teachers know your child has diabetes.
+Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.

 - No smoking: Cigarette smoke can worsen the problems that occur with diabetes.
 Do not smoke around your child, and do not let others smoke around him.
 Do not let your child smoke.
 Ask your child's caregiver for information about how to stop smoking if you need help quitting.